References: Cal FM-1967

 ---|---|

-The circular medallion measures 82.4mm in diameter and was struck in bronze by the Whitehead & Hoag Company of Newark, New Jersey.
+The circular medal measures 75mm in diameter and was struck in bronze by the Medallic Art Company of New York.
+No mintage is reported.

 This section contains a table of detailed medal information.
 Currently, I am not aware of any variants of this medal.
 Please notify me if you come across any or if you find incorrect or missing information.